OMetaVR/OSU-replay-playback/README.md

 ## Disclaimer

-This project is not affiliated with or endorsed by osu! or ppy Pty Ltd. It is an unofficial, fan-made tool created for educational and experimental purposes only.
+This project is not affiliated with or endorsed by osu! or ppy Pty Ltd. It is an unofficial, AI-generated tool created for educational and experimental purposes only, to experiment with how close AI could, get with a one shot prompt, to a replay player, of Osu! replays.
 Use of this tool may violate the osu! terms of service.
 Use at your own risk.